Quintessence-dominated cyclic universe with negative cosmological constant: Negative Solution

+\quad Numerous physical arguments in the literature support adopting a model-independent approach to construct cosmological models and study dark energy dynamics \cite{adopt1,adopt2,adopp3,adopp4}.
+In this section, we follow the same parametrization approach for cosmological parameters to solve the cosmological equations.
+Although the majority of parametrizations in the literature concentrate on the deceleration parameter and the equation of state parameter \cite{adopp}, other physical or geometrical quantities can also be parametrized.
+A 4-dimensional FLRW cyclic cosmology with quintom matter has been constructed in Ref.~\cite{basicc} making use of the following sign-changing periodic form of the deceleration parameter in compatible with the observationally suggested cosmic transit

 where $m$ and $k$ are positive constants.
-The following scale factor avoids the future big rip (BR) singularity where it has been deduced from such periodic form of $q$ in \cite{basicc} as
+This form leads to the following scale factor which avoids the future big rip (BR) singularity

 where $A$ and $c$ are integration constants.
-Singularities such as BR can be avoided for a specific choice of $c>m$ \cite{basicc}.
-It has been also shown in \cite{cycl} that the difference in value between $c$ and $m$ should be tiny to obtain a good agreement with observations. he scale factor represented in (\ref{a}) implies a new type of periodic behavior in which the Hubble parameter $H$ oscillates but remains positive.
-Here we recall the ordinary cosmological bouncing scenario in which a transition of $H$ happens from negative to positive with a zero value at the bounce point \cite{ali}.
-Since the cyclic solution represented by (\ref{a}) is non-singular, it allows for the unification of the late-time cosmic acceleration and inflation.
-For FLRW metric, the redshift is related to the scale factor by $a=\frac{1}{1+z}$.
-Using this relation with (\ref{a}), cosmic time can be expressed as a function of $z$ as
+Singularities such as big rip \cite{futurefate} can be avoided for a specific choice of $c>m$ \cite{basicc}.
+The scale factor represented in Eq.~(\ref{a}) implies a new type of periodic behavior in which the Hubble parameter $H$ oscillates but remains positive.
+Since the cyclic solution represented by Eq.~(\ref{a}) is non-singular, it allows for the unification of the late-time cosmic acceleration and inflation.
+Hence, in the present work, We have adopted an empirical approach to solve the cosmological equations based on a specific observationally-restricted form of $q(t)$.